titumozammel/human-energy-economics/README.md

 - When to end

 **Duration (D) — Sustainable Energy Continuity**
-Represents how sustainably Human Energy can be maintained through healthy operating rhythms, reduced interruptions, recovery mechanisms, sustainable workload design, and operational stability.
+Represents the organization's ability to sustain productive Human Energy over time through healthy operating rhythms, recovery mechanisms, operational stability, and continuous improvement.

 Time measures availability.

-Human Energy measures how much execution capacity can be created from the available time.
+Human Energy determines how much execution capacity can be created during that available time.

-Two people may work for the same number of hours.

-The difference is not time.

-The difference is the quality, direction, and sustainability of Human Energy applied during that time.
+Two people may work the same number of hours, yet produce very different outcomes.
+The difference is not time—it is the quality, direction, and sustainability of the Human Energy they apply.

 > **Capacity creates potential.**
 > **Intensity creates direction.**